WUI - Writing Under The Influence

 Have a listen.
 Loco Escrito: Adios Thirteen of his songs make my playlist.
 It's safe to say I love his music!

 Chapters 7 - The one where her boyfriend Joshua unexpectedly turns up.

 Have a listen.
-Tame Impala: Borderline (though I much, much prefer the Single Version) An artist I discovered via the daughter but won't be forgetting anytime soon.
+Tame Impala and Borderline (though I much, much prefer the Single Version) is an artist I discovered via the daughter but won't forget anytime soon.